rjcmarkelz/BIS180L_web/_posts/2015-04-02-0-Intro-to-git.md

 The above exercise illustrate one way to collaborate: each collaborator is added as a contributor to the repository.
 A second (and perhaps more common) method is to __fork__ a repository.
 When you fork a repository your are creating your own copy of the repository.
 You then make changes to your fork.
 If you think the original creator might want to incorporate your changes than you can create a __pull request__ to request that they pull your changes back into their repository.
 This is safer for the original creator because it is easier for them to choose to include your changes if they don't like them.

-Let try it.
+Let's try it.
 I need to collect everyone's GitHub usernames.
 To do this we will collaboratively edit a document through git and GitHub.
 I have created a repository [https://github.com/UCDBIS180L/gh-usernames](https://github.com/UCDBIS180L/gh-usernames) for this purpose.

 * Go the home page for that respository in your web browser.
 * Fork it using the button on the upper right hand side.
 * Clone it to your computer
 * Create a develop branch to work on
-* Add your name, email, and user name to the 'usernames.md' document
+* Add your name, email, and user name to the `usernames.md` document
-* Confirm that the file looks OK (view it in remarkable)
+* Confirm that the file looks OK (view it in Remarkable)
 * Merge your change on to the master branch
-	* hint: checkout the master branch, then user 'merge develop'
+	* hint: checkout the master branch, then use `merge develop`
 * Push your change back up to you repository
 * Use the website to send a pull request